VirtusLab/scala-cli/website/docs/guides/compile.md

 sidebar_position: 5
 ---

-The Scala CLI can compile your code with its `compile` command:
+Scala CLI can compile your code with its `compile` command:
 ```bash
 cat Hello.scala
 # object Hello {